DelWow/Blockchain/README.md

 - Blocks: Containers that hold data and metadata, including the hash of the previous block.
 - Mining: The process of solving cryptographic challenges to create new blocks and ensure network security.
 - Validation: Ensuring that the blockchain remains consistent and tamper-proof.

+## Code Structure
+- Main.java: Contains the main logic for block creation, mining, and chain validation.
+- Block.java: Defines the properties and methods for each block, including hash calculation and mining.
+- StringUtil.java: Implements utility functions for hashing inputs with SHA-256.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/DelWow/Simple-Blockchain-Implementation-in-Java/blob/main/LICENSE)  file for more details.